Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Inverse cascade breakdown for weak rotation.

 While Fig. \ref{fig:1} demonstrated that the final supergranule size depends on the strength of rotation, Figure \ref{fig:6} reveals that the characteristic horizontal pattern scale is in fact a \textit{linear} function of the Rossby number,

-Here, $\Ro^{\ast}$ is a Rayleigh number-dependent Rossby number beyond which Coriolis forces will have no impact on the aggregation and thus $\Lambda$ takes the value of the non-rotating case, $\Lambda=\Gamma$.
+Here, $\Ro^{\ast}$ is a Rayleigh number-dependent Rossby number beyond which Coriolis forces will have no impact on the aggregation for the present case.
+Thus $\Lambda$ takes the value of the non-rotating case, $\Lambda=\Gamma$.
 Extrapolations yield values of $\Ro^{\ast}\approx 14$ for $\Ra=2.0\times 10^5$ and $\Ro^{\ast}\approx 26$ at $\Ra=3.9\times 10^6$, see figure \ref{fig:6}.
 This is furthermore confirmed by simulation run R3\_Ro30 at $\Ro=30$, for which the rotation is too weak to fragment the domain-sized supergranule into smaller filaments.

 This linear scaling in \eqref{rot} can be understood by the following argument.
 The nonlinear convection term which is responsible for the cascade will be constrained by the Coriolis term in magnitude, i.e., $| \left( {\bm u}\cdot {\bm \nabla} \right) {\bm u}|\sim 2|{\bm \Omega}\times {\bm u}|$.
 For the granule of size $\Lambda$ this translates to $U_f^2/\Lambda\sim 2\Omega U_f$ or a $\Lambda$-based Rossby number of $\Ro_{\Lambda}\sim 1$.
 A re-translation to the original definition of the Rossby number in eq. \eqref{params} results in $\Lambda/H \sim \Ro$ which is observed in the figure.
 Note that $\Lambda$ is a dimensional quantity in this argumentation.
 From \cite{Vieweg2021} it is furthermore known that the supergranule aggregation in the non-rotating case proceeds slower with increasing $\Ra$ as the ratio of free-fall to diffusive time scales decreases.
-Hence, it can be expected that the slope $A$ in eq. \eqref{rot} depends on $\Ra$ as well.
+Hence, it can be expected that the slope $a$ in eq. \eqref{rot} depends on $\Ra$ as well.
 A replot of $\Lambda$ versus the Ekman number $\Ek=\Ro\sqrt{\Pr/\Ra}$ does not lead to a collapse of both curves.
 Further series at different Rayleigh numbers are required to draw a firm conclusion on the Rayleigh number dependence.